cloudmesh-community/book/chapters/class/516/week2-center.md

 This activity will go on throughout the entire semester.
-You do not have to be a Python expert within one day, but if you have knowledge gaps, pleaase review and consult our Python Book.
+You do not have to be a Python expert within one day, but if you have knowledge gaps, please review and consult our Python Book.
 Start with the language features.

 * [Python for Cloud Computing, Gregor von Laszewski](https://laszewski.github.io/book/python/) [@las19python]:

+We typically use Python 3.8; the book may be a bit outdated in that aspect.

 ### Setup your Computer